Welcome To My Website

 At least, this is how I square things with myself.

 The humanist psychologist Erich Fromm wrote quite a lot about 'Having and Being'.
-I'm definitely on the 'being' side of thinks (indeed I just gave away the last consignment of what used to consitute a lifelong collection of books.
-Don't worry, they were all found good homes, it's just that I don't believe in leaving things around to accumulate dust).
+I'm definitely on the 'being' side of thinks (indeed I just gave away the last consignment of what used to constitute a lifelong collection of books).
+Don't worry, they were all found good homes, it's just that I don't believe in leaving things around to accumulate dust, and books do accumulate lots of the stuff.
 Sartre on the other hand indulged himself with the exploration of the boundaries between being and doing.
 Again he was (existentially speaking) much more on the 'doing' side of things, (as was his writer friend Albert Camus).
 But there is doing and doing.
 The last time I was asked what it was I 'did', I replied rather cantankerously, that I don't do, I think.
+Perhaps if I said thinking is what they pay me for, that would sound less pretentious.

 I mention this here since I suppose, tucked away in that response, somewhere there lies a feeling, possibly even a prejudice, which more or less sums me up.
-It runs something like this: if more economists spent more time really thinking about what economic systems are, and exploraing audacious hypotheses about how they might work, and how they might relate to other systems which interact with them like the climatic or biological reproductive ones, and less time tinkering around with what appear to be me to be exceedingly ontologically-promiscuous, but at the same time essentially useless, mathematical models, and models which all too often have a highly dubious set of relationships with the day to day functioning of that all too real economic system we encounter all around us in our everyday lives, well I think that if we did that we might (just might), as a profession, make a better 'all round' job of anticipating some of the problems out there in the real world before they actually make their presence only too obvious.
-(For examples of what I mean, just browse around some of the issues raised on this website, the eurosytem and Bretton Woods II, ageing and low fertility, deflation in Japan, the boom-bust in Eastern Europe etc, etc, etc).
+It runs something like this: if more economists spent more time really thinking about what economic systems are, and exploring more audacious hypotheses about how they might work, and how they might relate to other systems which interact with them (like the climatic or biological reproductive ones), and less time tinkering around with what appear to be me to be exceedingly ontologically-promiscuous, but at the same time all too often essentially useless, mathematical models, the as a profession they might have a better reputation.
+The models they use all too often have a pretty questionable set of relationships with the day-to-day functioning of that all too real economic system we encounter all around us in our everyday lives.
+Well I think that if we made a move in that direction we might (just might), as a profession, make a better 'all round' job of anticipating some of the problems knocking around out there before they come crashing into our lives making their presence only too obvious.

-Now I know there is a tried and tested Hegelian premise to the effect that the owl minerva only flies after dusk, but do we really have to be so complacent that we continually take this proposition at fully face value while at the same time adopting a prostrate posture?
-Einstein, I feel, had it right, keep your explanation simple, but no simpler than the complexity of the problem you have in hand necessitates.
-(Six centuries earlier, Occam, of course, had a very similar thought).
+OK, so maybe Hegel was right, the owl Minerva does only get to fly after dusk, but do we really have to be so complacent about this that we simply lie down and accept it?
+Who could possibly have seen it coming?
+Einstein, I feel, had it about right, keep your explanation simple, but no simpler than the complexity of the problem you have in hand necessitates.
+(Six centuries earlier, Occam, of course, had had a very similar thought).

 My big (as in biiiiig) bet is that one or two simple parameters can explain more about the whole economic development process than we are conventionally prepared to admit.
 Pride of place here I would give, of course, to our biological reality, our fertility and our life expectancy, to how these change and to how the changes impact on population age distribution and structure, on performance and on productivity.
 Much of the rest of our secondary economic epi-phenomena - savings, investment, aggregate demand, interest rates, balance of payments, inflation, productivity - can, I conjecture, be better understood once this fairly basic 'ground-point' has been established.
 Alfred Marshall had it right, economics has more to do with biology than ever it has to do with physics.